...

 Gamay is often grown in cool-climate regions such as France, Canada, Switzerland, Oregon and New Zealand.

-Aromas and flavors: Raspberry, tart cherry, cranberry, plum, mushroom, earth, forest floor, smoke, violet, baker’s yeast, (banana, bubblegum and kirsch, especially in Beaujolais Nouveau or in wines made through carbonic or semi carbonic maceration)
+Aromas and flavors: Raspberry, tart cherry, cranberry, plum, mushroom, earth, forest floor, smoke, violet, baker’s yeast, (banana, bubblegum and kirsch, especially in Beaujolais Nouveau or in wines made through carbonic or semi-carbonic maceration)

 Acidity: High